2022 Angeles City local elections

 The local elections in Angeles City, Pampanga were held on May 9, 2022, within the Philippine general election.
 Registered voters of the city elected candidates for the following elective local posts: mayor, vice mayor, and ten councilors.

 There are 205,822 eligible voters in the city for this election.
 Most of them voted for the incumbent.

 Background

-Incumbent mayor Carmelo Lazatin Jr, of the KAMBALAN party filed his candidacy for a second consecutive term in this election.
+Incumbent mayor Carmelo Lazatin Jr, of the KAMBILAN party filed his candidacy for a second consecutive term in this election.
 He was challenged by Amos Rivera of the Aksyon Demokratiko party.

 Mayor Lazatin was joined by Vicky Vega, as his running mate.
 Amos Rivera chose Pie Almerio Juan as his running mate.
 Lazatin and Rivera were nominated by the parties KAMBILAN and Aksyon Demokratiko, respectively.

 Results

-The candidates for mayor and vice mayor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.
+The candidates for mayor and vice mayor with the highest number of votes win the seat; they are voted separately, therefore, they may be of different parties when elected.